hsluv/hsluv-sass/README.md

 ## Testing

 Tested with [apexskier's bootcamp](https://github.com/apexskier/bootcamp).
-Continuous integration tests run in the last few versions of ruby sass and node-sass.
+Continuous integration tests againsts Sass 3.1, 3.2, 3.3 and 3.4.

 You can locally test after installing npm dependencies.
 Just compile `test/specs.scss` with your favorite sass compiler.
 If it fails on master, add